ironhorsesoftware/webid-tls-jsse/README.md

 This Maven Java library implements [WebID-TLS](https://www.w3.org/2005/Incubator/webid/spec/tls/) via the [Java Secure Socket Extension API](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html).

 WebID-TLS is an authentication mechanism during the SSL handshake, using client self-signed certificates.
-The server asks for a client-provided certificate, which includes a [Web ID](https://www.w3.org/2005/Incubator/webid/spec/identity/) URI.
-The URI is followed to the corresponding Web ID Profile.
-If the server can [verify](https://www.w3.org/2005/Incubator/webid/spec/tls/#verifying-the-webid-claim) the Web ID Profile contains a copy of the public key used in the client certificate, the user is authenticated.
+Authentication happens in the following steps:

 ![WebID-TLS Authentication Diagram](https://www.w3.org/2005/Incubator/webid/spec/tls/img/WebIDSequence-friendly.png)
-_Attribution: The WebID-TLS spec._
+_Attribution: The WebID-TLS specification._

+1. Bob attempts to visit a URL on Alice's server.
+2. Alice initiates a TLS connection.
+3. Alice confirms Bob has access to the URL he requested.
+If Bob is not authenticated yet, ...
+4. Alice's server asks Bob for a client-provided certificate, which includes his [Web ID](https://www.w3.org/2005/Incubator/webid/spec/identity/) URI.
+5. Alice checks if Bob's certificate is already recognized from a previous session.
+If not ...
+6. Alice's server visits Bob's WebID profile and [verifies](https://www.w3.org/2005/Incubator/webid/spec/tls/#verifying-the-webid-claim) the profile contains a copy of the public key used in the client certificate.
+7. At this point, Bob is authenticated.
+Alice's server returns to Step 3, and confirms Bob has access to the URL he requested.
+8. Bob receives the resource he requested from Alice's server.

 **Note:** Only RSA-based certificates are supported at this time.
 The public key is [specified](https://www.w3.org/2005/Incubator/webid/spec/tls/#the-webid-profile-document) in the WebID Profile using the [Cert Ontology](https://www.w3.org/ns/auth/cert#), which only details [RSA Public Key](https://www.w3.org/ns/auth/cert#RSAPublicKey) properties to the level of detail needed for verification.